Dadu (Beijing)

 Khanbaliq is the direct predecessor to modern Beijing.
-Several stations of Line 10 and Line 13 are named after the gates of Dadu.
+Several stations of the modern city's subway's Line 10 and Line 13 are named after the gates of Dadu.

 Name

-The name Khanbaliq comes from the Mongolian and Old Uyghur words khan and balik ("town", "permanent settlement"): "City of the Khan".
+The name Khanbaliq comes from the Mongolic khan ("ruler", "king") and balik ("town", "permanent settlement"): "City of the Khan".
 It was actually in use among the Turks and Mongols before the fall of Zhongdu, in reference to the Jin emperors of Manchuria.
 It is traditionally written as Cambaluc in English, after its spelling in Rustichello's retelling of Marco Polo's travels.
 The Travels also uses the spellings Cambuluc and Kanbalu.

 The name Dadu is the pinyin transcription of the Chinese name 大都, meaning "Grand Capital".
 The Mongols also called the city Daidu, which was a transliteration directly from the Chinese.
-In modern Chinese, it is referred to as Yuan Dadu to distinguish it from other cities which have similar names.
+In modern Chinese, it is referred to as Dadu of Yuan or Yuan Dadu to distinguish it from other cities which have similar names.

 History

 Zhongdu, the "Central Capital" of the Jurchen Jin dynasty, was located at a nearby site now part of Xicheng District.
 It was destroyed by Genghis Khan in 1215 when the Jin court began contemplating a move south to a more defensible capital such as Kaifeng.
 The Imperial Mint (诸路交钞提举司) established in 1260 and responsible for the printing of jiaochao, the Yuan fiat paper money, was probably located at nearby Yanjing even before the establishment of the new capital.

-In 1264, Kublai Khan visited the Daning Palace on Jade Island in Taiye Lake and was so enchanted with the site that he directed his capital to be constructed around the garden.
+In 1264, Kublai Khan visited the Daming Palace on Jade Island in Taiye Lake and was so enchanted with the site that he directed his capital to be constructed around the garden.
 The chief architect and planner of the capital was Liu Bingzhong, who also served as supervisor of its construction.
 His student Guo Shoujing and the Muslim Ikhtiyar al-Din were also involved.

 The construction of the walls of the city began in the same year, while the main imperial palace (大内) was built from 1274 onwards.
 The design of Khanbaliq followed several rules laid down in the Confucian classic The Rites of Zhou, including "9 vertical and horizontal axes", "palaces in front, markets in back", "ancestral worship to the left, divine worship to the right".
 It was broad in scale, strict in planning and execution, and complete in equipment.

 A year after the 1271 establishment of the Yuan dynasty, Kublai Khan proclaimed the city his capital under the name Dadu as it is interpreted capital city in Hanzi and named Khanbaliq as referred in the state diplomatic letters in Mongolian.
 The construction was not fully completed until 1293.
 His previous seat at Shangdu (Xanadu) became the summer capital.